 Bournville is great all-year round but at Christmas it comes into its own.
-Here we set out five reasons Bournville is the place to be at Christmas.
+Here are five reasons Bournville is the place to be at Christmas.

 1. Bournville’s famous ‘Carols on the Green’ Christmas Eve service

-Bournville is well known for it’s annual Christmas eve carol singing, and what better way to celebrate Christmas eve than to get involved in such fun festivities?
-The carol singing takes place on Bounrville Green and in Cotteridge Park, every year on 24th December from 6pm, a service organised by the Village Council.
+Bournville is well known for it’s annual Christmas eve carol singing.
+The carol singing takes place on Bounrville Green every year on 24th December from 6pm, a service organised by the Village Council.

 2. Fun Christmas activities at Cadbury World